Liam Gallagher: 1991–2009: Oasis

-Oasis's eagerly anticipated third album, Be Here Now, was released on 21 August 1997 and set a new record as the fastest-selling album in UK Chart history.
+Oasis's third album, Be Here Now, was released on 21 August 1997 and set a new record as the fastest-selling album in UK Chart history.
 The album was denounced by Noel in later years, but Liam has defended it.
 On the first day of release, Be Here Now sold over 424,000 copies and became the fastest-selling album in British chart history; initial reviews were overwhelmingly positive.
 The band's long-time producer Owen Morris said the recording sessions were marred by arguments and drug abuse, and that the band's only motivations were commercial.
 As of 2008, the album had sold eight million copies worldwide.
 It was the best-selling album of 1997 in the UK, with 1.47 million units sold.
 The album topped the UK Vinyl Albums Chart in 2016, 19 years after its original release.
 Creation Records shut down in 1999, after which the Gallagher brothers set up their own label, Big Brother Recordings, for all future Oasis releases.
 Future album and singles were marked with codes starting with "RKID" ("our kid", Northern English slang for a sibling or younger relative).
 Oasis returned in 2000 with the album Standing on the Shoulder of Giants.
 Founding members Bonehead and Guigsy left during the recording, leaving Liam as the only member remaining from the band's pre-Oasis lineup.
 The album featured the band's first song written by Liam, "Little James", written for his then-wife Patsy Kensit's son James.
 This song, along with the album as a whole, received generally mixed reviews.